-"APA style" is the citation style guide used in health and social sciences.
+"APA style" is the citation and paper formatting style used in health sciences and social sciences.

 Watch the video below for an introduction to using APA style, 7th edition.
 To see it in a larger window, click on the link below.
 This video tutorial was created by TCC librarians.